MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-odbc.md

 4. For read operations, use **rxImport** to read data
 5. For write operations, use **rxDataStep** to write data

-ODBC dependency exists for data import from relational database systems like Oracle, PostGres, and MySQL, to name a few.
+In Microsoft R, an ODBC dependency exists for data import from relational database systems like Oracle, PostGreSQL, and MySQL, to name a few.

-For Teradata, you can skip these steps and create an **rxTeradata** data source instead (see [RevoScaleR Teradata Getting Started Guide](https://msdn.microsoft.com/en-us/microsoft-r/scaler-teradata-getting-started) for details).
+For Teradata, you should skip these steps and create an **rxTeradata** data source instead (see [RevoScaleR Teradata Getting Started Guide](https://msdn.microsoft.com/en-us/microsoft-r/scaler-teradata-getting-started) for details).

 For SQL Server, you should generally use **rxSqlServerData** as the data source (see this [SQL Server tutorial](https://docs.microsoft.com/en-us/sql/advanced-analytics/tutorials/deepdive-create-sql-server-data-objects-using-rxsqlserverdata), but you might need **rxOdbcData** if you are accessing [R objects stored in a SQL Server table](https://docs.microsoft.com/sql/advanced-analytics/r/save-and-load-r-objects-from-sql-server-using-odbc), or if you are importing data from Azure SQL Database.

 ## How ODBC is used in Microsoft R

 ODBC support is primarily required for **rxOdbcData** data sources, but it is also used internally for DBMS-specific connections to SQL Server.
-If you delete the ODBC driver for SQL Server and then try to use **rxSqlServerData**, the connection would fail.
+If you delete the ODBC driver for SQL Server and then try to use **rxSqlServerData**, the connection fails.

-Although ODBC drivers exist for text data, Microsoft R does not use ODBC for file-based reads.
-Specifically, it's not used for accessing text files, SPSS database files, or SAS database files.
-Instead, RevoScaleR uses simple file access to read these files.
+Although ODBC drivers exist for text data, Microsoft R does not use ODBC for sources accessed as file-based reads.
+To be specific, it's not used for accessing text files, SPSS database files, or SAS database files.

 ## Step 1: Install unixODBC (Linux only)